HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 the [label](
 https://scikit-image.org/docs/stable/api/skimage.measure.html#skimage.measure.label)
 function from scikit-image.
 The label function will go through the image and assign each connected region a unique integer value.
-Let's try it
+Let's try it.

 ```python
 # Import the label function